idslme/CCDB/README.md

 # ChemCorDB

-Integrated Data Science Laboratory for Metabolomics and Exposomics (IDSL-ME) - Chemical Correlation Database (ChemCorDB) provides online access to indexed untargeted metabolomics datasets for retrieving correlating compounds for a single input prioritized query compound in a compound-centric approach.
-It enable learning of a chemical's relationships with other chemicals present in a metabolomics datasets.
+Integrated Data Science Laboratory for Metabolomics and Exposomics (IDSL-ME) - Chemical Correlation Database (ChemCorDB) provides online access to inter-chemical correlation data indexed from untargeted metabolomics datasets.
+It can be used to retrieve correlating compounds for a single query compound in a compound-centric approach.
+It enable learning of a chemical's relationships with other chemicals reported in a metabolomics dataset.
 Key applications are to explore - exposure-metabolism, exposure-exposure and metabolite-metabolite relationships.

 # Recommend a database